 The San Diego County Probation Department offers a variety of positions, including the entry-level Deputy Correctional Deputy and Correctional Deputy Probation Officer I. San Diego’s career website states that it looks for honest and trustworthy candidates who have not been charged with a felony.
 (Some misdemeanors may also disqualify someone.)
 Candidates must undergo a thorough background check and complete a medical exam that shows they are physically, emotionally, and mentally able to exercise the power of a peace officer.

 The County of Los Angeles Probation Department offers positions such as Group Supervisor, Detention Services Officer, and Deputy Probation Officer.
 To work in LA county, you’d apply for a specific position; if your application is accepted, you then will take an exam.
 If you pass, you’ll be placed on what called the “eligible list” for up to a year.
 Hiring managers will contact you if you fit their needs.

 Now that you know a little more about how to become a probation officer, you might want to explore online degree programs in criminal justice administration or other related fields.
-A good place to start is with the National University’s professional studies programs page where you can also request additional information.
+A good place to start is with the National University’s criminal justice degrees program page, where you can also request additional information.